Frequently Asked Questions

 For Australian citizens we recommend www.russian-gateway.com.au or www.jetabroad.com or Hunter Connection Flight Centre"For overseas travel information, visit the smartraveller.gov.au site of the Department of Foreign Affairs and Trade."

-It is also possible to access Kamchatka through Japan, Hong-Kong, China or Korea, linking with feeder flights from Khabarovsk or Vladivostok in southeastern Russia (see Korean Air site. web site).
+It is also possible to access Kamchatka through Japan, Hong-Kong, China or Korea, linking with feeder flights from Khabarovsk or Vladivostok in southeastern Russia (see Korean Air site. web site, www.s7.com and www.aeroflot.com).

 It is not possible to get to Kamchatka by regular ocean going passenger vessels except on a cruise.